jmcdo29/ogma/packages/nestjs-module/README.md

 ### forFeature/forFeatures

+Normally to create a new provider with a separate context you'll use the`forFeature` method and pass in a string or a class. e.g. `OgmaModule.forFeature(FooService)`.
+This will create the proper injection token for `@OgmaLogger(FooService)`.

-As of version 0.3.1 there is a `OgmaModule.forFeatures()` method that can accept an array of contexts.
-This can be a mixed array of classes, strings, and objects, where the objects have a shape of `{ contexts: string | (() => any) | Type<any>, options: OgmaProviderOptions }`.
+There is also the `forFeatures` method which takes in a parameter for multiple features to be created.
+This parameter can be a mixed array of classes, strings, and objects, where the objects have a shape of `{ contexts: string | (() => any) | Type<any>, options: OgmaProviderOptions }`.
 This is useful for when you want to register multiple `OgmaService`s in the same module, such as one logger for the Service and one for the Controller, or for a Service and a Filter.

 ## OgmaInterceptor

 Ogma also comes with a built in Interceptor for logging requests made to your server.
-You can decide to turn the interceptor off by passing `{ interceptor: false }` as part of the options to the `OgmaModule`.
+The interceptor is **by default** not bound to the server.
+To bind the interceptor, you can either use `@useInterceptor` on the route handlers you want to automatically log, or use the global binding with the provider `{provide: APP_INTERCEPTOR, useClass: OgmaInterceptor}`.
+You _can_ also use `app.useGlobalInterceptors()`, but this is not encouraged, as the interceptor requires several dependencies.

 The interceptor will need to be told what parsers it should be using for each type of request that can be intercepted.
-By default, all of these values are set to `false`, but the interceptor will still attempt to bind to the server, which will result in an error.
-If you would like to not use the interceptor's logging abilities, simple pass `false` to the `interceptor` key in the `OgmaModule.forRoot/Async()` method.
+By default, all of these values are set to `false`, and if you try to bind the interceptor without setting a parser, you will end up with errors when running the server.
 If you'd like to know more about _why_ this is the default behavior, please look at the [interceptor design decisions](#interceptor-design-decisions) part of the docs.
 Below is the general form that the interceptor logs will take:

 ```sh
 [ISOString TimeStamp] [Application Name] PID RequestID [Context] [LogLevel]| Remote-Address - method URL protocol Status Response-Time ms - Response-Content-Length